 Using VidIQ in your Content Strategy

 VidIQ is going to help you here because it’s going to show you a competition score.
 From 0 to 100, it is going to show you how competitive the query is and also the volume of searches.
 If a lot of people are not searching for it, then you might not want to create content around it.
 Also, if a few people are searching for it and if it has high competition, you might not want to play in that space either.
-What you need to do is finding words and phrases that have a decent level of searches, with not a lot of competition.
+What you need to do is find words and phrases that have a decent level of searches with not a lot of competition.
 That is where vidIQ becomes super helpful.

 Long-Tail Titles